 Once the gum is frozen carefully scrape the gum with a butter or putty knife from the shoe.
 Instead of a knife, you can use any compatible object.
 Just make sure it won’t hurt yourself or the shoe.

 Use Peanut Butter to sticky gum

-You must have heard several health benefits of peanut butter.
-But have you ever heard of using it to remove the sticky-gum?
+You must have heard of several health benefits of peanut butter.
+But have you ever heard of using it to remove the sticky gum?
 The question comes “How does peanut butter remove gum from shoes?“

 Apply approximately 2 tablespoons of creamy peanut butter to the gum.
 It should be a thin layer.
 Then, let it lie there for 10 minutes.